dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ![Quad with texture](../../../images/opengl/chapter1/lesson3/quad-with-texture.png)

-you can see the code final result [clicking here](../sources/1.3-final-result.html).

 ## Transparency in OpenGL
 Well, you must have noticed the black rectangle around the texture.
 If you used another program to check the used texture, it's completely transparent!
 So why our render are drawing it like it's not?